 The RAA Baseball Program is open to all of our area youth from ages 5 through 12.
 We do NOT limit participation in our program to only Oakmont and Verona residents.
-Our in-house season starts in mid August and ends in October.

 - Gray Pants are MANDATORY for T-Ball, Mgr Pitch leagues and Minors.

 - White pants are MANDATORY for Majors, Pony, and Colt.

 - Players are responsible for providing their own pants.

 - The RAA provides shirts and hats for all levels.

 Often a child's first introduction to the game.
 Using a soft compression ball and with the help of fun and fundamentals, our tee-ball level strives to provide a positive introduction to baseball and softball.

 - Position names and locations

 - Batter's box orientation